josemarcosrf/pyBPE/README.md

 # apply bpe with OOV words (i.e.: simplest, example)
 # with 'codes', 'vocab', 'input' and 'ouput' all being file paths to text files
-./fast applybpes "this is the simplest example" codes vocab
+./fast apply_bpe_from_files "this is the simplest example" codes vocab
 # equivalent to:
 ./fast applybpe out input codes vocab
 ```